dse/massassi-template/README.md

 # massassi-template

-It's a PHP templating engine written in 40 lines of PHP.
+It's a PHP templating engine written in about 50 lines of PHP.

 See: http://www.massassi.com/php/articles/template_engines/